The Welder

 The Welder is a 2021 American horror film directed and cowritten by David Liz and Manuel Delgadillo.
 The plot follows an interracial couple on vacation at a ranch near the Everglades, who encounter a former surgeon intent on conducting grisly racial experiments.

 The film premiered on digital platforms on February 24, 2023.

+Plot

+Eliza, a former army medic, suffers from debilitating nightmares and sleepwalking episodes.
+Her boyfriend, Roe, books a weekend getaway at a remote ranch near the Everglades, hoping to help her de‑stress.
+Upon arrival, they meet the ranch's owner, William Godwin, and his creepy handyman Don.
+Soon they learn that William, a former surgeon, is conducting grotesque experiments in racial "reconstruction", trying to fuse body parts of different races to create a new hybrid being.
+As Eliza and Roe find out the truth, they become targets of William’s deranged mission to end racial hatred.
+The film ends with a climactic confrontation that reveals the grotesque fruits of his labor.